 - Boil salted water and cook the pasta till al dente.
 Drain and set aside.

 - After 50 minutes turn off the heat and allow the chicken to sit in the soup for 10 minutes.

 - Remove the chicken from the pot and let it cool on a plate.
 Check the chicken is cooked though.
 If still raw, put it back into the soup until done.

 - Strain the soup with a strainer.
 Squeeze the liquid out of the veggies by pushing it against a strainer or keep whole and serve on the side.

 - Add 3 tbsp of fish sauce to the soup.
 Check the soup for seasoning and add more according to your taste.
 (Note 2)Note: Use fish sauce to up the salt content of the soup or boiling water to dilute the flavour.

 - Place the pasta into each bowl.

-- Place the shredded chicken on top of the pasta.
+- Shred pieces of chicken and place on top of the pasta.

-- Pour the boiling soup over pasta and chicken.
+- Pour the boiling soup over the top of the pasta and chicken.